 To make sure you can save up enough money to buy the things you need and want, you'll have to make sure that you are always making more money than you spend.
-Your income must be bigger than your expenses.
+Your income should always be bigger than your expenses.

-You can use the sheet below to write out your income - maybe your allowance - as well as things you might spend money on (like toys or candy!) and then figure out if something needs to change.
+You can use the sheet below to write out your income - maybe your allowance, or money you earn from a part-time job - as well as things you might spend money on (like toys or candy!) and then figure out if something needs to change.